 - Dry bag for your essential items

-Things you have to know
+Things to know before you go

 - There are limited permits given to visitors daily to limit the impact of tourism to the underground river.
 Hence, it’s best to book a few days ahead (at least 3 days prior).
 During peak season, this tour may be fully booked to a month.